myriadrf/LimeSuite/docs/setup/compilation.rst

 Code coverage
 ^^^^^^^^^^^^^

-To generate a web-based testing code coverage report, in the root folder of the repository run these commands:
+To generate a web-based testing code coverage report, in the root directory of the repository run these commands:

 .. code-block:: bash

-    cd build # Change working directory to the build folder cmake .. -DCMAKE_BUILD_TYPE=Debug -DBUILD_SHARED_LIBS=OFF # Generate make file with static libraries and without optimizations make LimeSuite2Test_coverage # Generate the coverage report with lcov
+    cd build # Change working directory to the build directory cmake .. -DCMAKE_BUILD_TYPE=Debug -DBUILD_SHARED_LIBS=OFF # Generate make file with static libraries and without optimizations make LimeSuite2Test_coverage # Generate the coverage report with lcov